Echo Park (novel): Plot summary

 In 1993, LAPD detectives Harry Bosch and Jerry Edgar investigate the disappearance of young equestrian Marie Gesto.
-Bosch and Edgar had suspected Anthony Garland, the son of powerful industrialist Thomas Rex "T-Rex" Garland, who had dated a woman who closely resembled Gesto and had broken up with him due to his temper.
+Bosch and Edgar had suspected Anthony Garland, the son of industrialist Thomas Rex "T-Rex" Garland, who had dated a woman who resembled Gesto and had broken up with him due to his temper.
 She also had lived at the apartment building where Gesto's car was found.
-However, despite several rounds of questioning, the detectives never found enough evidence to charge Anthony and the case went cold.
-Bosch had worked Gesto case as time allowed, calling her parents several times a year so they knew their daughter was not forgotten.
+However, the detectives never found enough evidence to charge Anthony and the case went cold.
+Bosch had worked the Gesto case as time allowed, calling her parents several times a year so they knew their daughter was not forgotten.

-Thirteen years later, Bosch works in the Open-Unsolved Unit at Parker Center, going over cold cases with his most recent partner, Kizmin "Kiz" Rider.
+Thirteen years later, Bosch is working in the Open-Unsolved Unit, going over cold cases with his most recent partner, Kizmin "Kiz" Rider.
 A serendipitous traffic stop in Echo Park results in the arrest of Raynard Waits after body parts are found in his van.
-Waits soon confesses to a string of slayings involving prostitutes and runaways, as well as to two earlier murders: that of pawnshop owner Daniel Fitzpatrick during the 1992 riots, the other of Marie Gesto.
-When the Gesto case files are reexamined, it seems that Waits had called the police shortly after the murder, pretending to be a tipster, but Bosch and Edgar never followed up on it.
+Waits soon confesses to a string of murders involving prostitutes and runaways, as well as to two earlier murders: that of pawnshop owner Daniel Fitzpatrick during the 1992 riots, the other of Marie Gesto.
+When the Gesto case files are reexamined, it seems that Waits had called police pretending to be a tipster, but Bosch and Edgar apparently never followed up on it.
 Without this costly error, Waits could have been implicated within a week of the disappearance and never gone on to kill more victims.

 Bosch takes the Gesto files to his ex-girlfriend Rachel Walling, an FBI agent and former criminal profiler.
-Walling suggests that "Raynard Waits" might not be his true identity; Raynard is an unusual name, reminding Walling of Reynard the Fox, a trickster character from French folklore.
-Bosch and Walling speculate why Waits might have been carrying the remains through Echo Park, when nearby Griffith Park offered a much larger and more rugged area to hide human remains.
+Bosch and Walling speculate why Waits might have been carrying the remains through Echo Park, when nearby Griffith Park offered a more convenient area.
 Bosch suspects Waits felt comfortable in Echo Park, and that the investigation into his crimes had overlooked an important connection to this neighborhood.
 Bosch and Walling rekindle a romance that ended abruptly several years earlier.